www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

             * [ ] Check build status via the new `src/main/csv/net/splitcells/network/worker/via/java/Tester/execution`.
                 * [x] Write this via Logger class.
                 * [x] Read this via `Logger#reportPath` at NetworkStatusRenderExtension.
-                * [ ] Remove obsolete `net/splitcells/network/logger/builder/runtime`.
+                * [x] Remove obsolete `net/splitcells/network/logger/builder/runtime`.
                 * [ ] Check last execution time as well and create a dedicated error message, when there was no successful execution in the last 30 days, even though the last execution was successful.
-In other words, the last successful execution has to have happend in the last 30 days.
+In other words, the last successful execution has to have happened in the last 30 days.
     * [x] Create log of skipped execution in local network log, caused by not reachable servers. -> This not needed/useful for now.
     * [x] Create and commit runtime results to network log.
 * [ ] On live server create a status report for UI tests.
 Create a warning a UI test failed and create a histogram of failed tests.